carpentries/lesson-development-training/episodes/26-collaborating.md

 ---
-title: Collaborating with people you already know
+title: Collaborating with Your Team
 teaching: 45
 exercises: 30
 ---